lucasxvirtual/compose-screen-capture/README.md

 # compose-screen-capture
-ComposeScreenshot is an Android library designed to simplify the process of capturing screenshots of layouts created with Jetpack Compose.
+Compose Screen Capture is an Android library designed to simplify the process of capturing screenshots of layouts created with Jetpack Compose.

 **Key Features:**